leonstel/leonstel.github.io/blogs/scrape_the_web1.md

                 print('Could not save game to DB!')
 ```

 ## Database

-- postgress

-The entities mentioned at the beginning of the examining site section -> how to save it in database

 **How do you want to store it and in which format?**

-most common formats for structure data is csv or database.

-I am going to use databases.
-I believe with that tools you good capture nice the relationship.
-And use nice query
+From previous code you would probably know how I have stored the data, namely databases.
+Other formats that come by very
+often are excel and csv.

+I believe that databases are really good for capturing relationship in comparison with excel and csv.
+On top of that databases
-languages for access with have many manipulative functions in them to get the data the way you want it.
+provide handy query languages to easily get and manipulate the data the way you want it.

+**Postgres** is the database type I have used for this project other databases like MySql, SQLite are good as well.
+Postgres is just my preferred one and has some nice features which the other types do not have.

 ##### Design